 Bake until everything is done, stirring half way through.
 Approximately 45 minutes in the Dutch oven or at 400 degrees in the regular oven.
 It’s crispier in the regular oven, but still delicious in the Dutch oven.

-We served this with garlic bread, but I think it would be tasty in tortillas as well.
+We served this with garlic bread (using no knead 5 minute a day bread), but I think it would be tasty in tortillas as well.

 Do you enjoy cooking over the campfire?
 What’s your favorite camping memory?